Cedar Lane, Texas

 Cedar Lane is an unincorporated community in Matagorda County, Texas, United States.

+History

+The community back then was utilized as a stop on the Texas and New Orleans Railroad.
+In 1912, the community managed to establish its own post office, and by 1914, a connection to telephone services.
+In 1936, the community had additional amenities such as a church, two businesses, 16 dwellings, a paved road, and a school district which then was consolidated into the Van Vleck Independent School District.

 Education

 Van Vleck Independent School District operates schools in the area.

 The designated community college for Van Vleck ISD is Wharton County Junior College.